Contact Us | Press Office | About Us | International | Academy | Donate

 Plastic surgery involves specialist hand surgery including reconstruction and repair of tendons, arteries and nerves.
 Physiotherapy aims to resolve maximum movement and function following surgery and can involve splinting, exercises and functional activities.

 Alder Hey is a designated Major Trauma Centre for children and is part of the North West Children’s Major Trauma Network.
-One of our physiotherapists Sharon Charlton has a duel role and works as the Trauma Rehabilitation Co-ordinator.
-This role ensures that the children involved in a major trauma receive co-ordinated care throughout their rehabilitation both in hospital and the community.
-A team of therapists support this role at the weekend on a rota basis to ensure 7 day coverage.
+We have a team of Trauma Rehabilitation Co-coordinators who ensure that the children involved in a major trauma receive coordinated care throughout their rehabilitation both in hospital and the community.

 Chest physiotherapy helps children to breathe more easily and helps to remove excess secretions from their lungs.
 We treat children with a diverse range of respiratory conditions and have extensive knowledge and skills to achieve this.

 To contact any of the respiratory team please phone 0151 2525862

 We see babies, children and young people on the wards, in accident and emergency and as outpatients.
 We develop individual chest management plans with the patient and families to help promote full recovery and reduce readmission into hospital.
 We work closely with the respiratory team.

 We have many different skills to help us, for example: